On Semimonotone Star Matrices and Linear Complementarity Problem: Concluding remark

 \section{Concluding remark}

 In this article, we show that LCP$(q,A)$ is processable by Lemke's algorithm and the solution set of LCP$(q,A)$ is bounded if $A\in \tilde{E_0^s} \cap P_0,$ a subclass of $E_0^s \cap P_0.$ It can be shown that non-negative matrices with zero diagonal with atleast one $a_{ij} > 0$ with $i \neq j$ is not a $\tilde{E_{0}^{s}}$-matrix.
 Whether a matrix class belongs to $P_{0}\cap Q_{0}$ or not is difficult to verify.
-We show that the class identified in this article is a new subclass of $P_{0}\cap Q_{0}$ which will motivate further study and applications in matrix theory.
+We find some conditions under which $\tilde{E_{0}^{s}}$-matrix will belong $P_{0}\cap Q_{0}$ which will motivate further study and applications in matrix theory.
 Finally we propose an iterative and descent type interior point method to compute solution of LCP$(q, A).$